Reviews You Can Rely On

 Breathability

-The Beta uses standard Gore-Tex for its weather protection and is one of the more breathable models in our review.
-That said, directly comparing the breathability of the Beta to air-permeable models isn't as cut and dry as it sounds.
+The Beta uses standard Gore-Tex for its weather protection and proved one of the more breathable models in our review.

 Comfort and Mobility

-The Beta has a quiet and soft interior lining that is among the most comfortable in our review.
-Not all Gore-Tex jackets feel as nice as this one; it is significantly less clammy and sticky than many others and feels great directly against the skin, even when worn with just a t-shirt.
+The Beta has a quiet and soft interior lining that proved among the most comfortable in our review.
+Not all Gore-Tex jackets feel as nice as this one.
+It is significantly less clammy and sticky inside than many others and feels great directly against the skin, even when worn with just a t-shirt.
+For this reason, it scored very well in this metric.

-The Beta boasts some of the better overall mobility and range of motion.
+The Beta boasts better overall mobility and range of motion than most as well.
 Our testers love this jacket's slightly longer arm length and nicely articulated sleeves.
-Even folks who don't have long arms benefitted from this combination of features and design, as the ends of the sleeves don't pull back, even when reaching directly above the head.
-Though the sleeves are slightly longer than average, all of our testers agreed they never felt bulky or too long, and most folks commented that this aspect made the jacket more comfortable overall.
+Even folks who don't have long arms benefitted from this combination of design choices, as the ends of the sleeves don't pull back, even when reaching directly above the head.
+Though the sleeves are slightly longer than average, all of our testers agreed they never felt bulky or too long, and most folks commented that this aspect of the fit made the jacket more comfortable overall.

-The elevated pockets worked great with a pack's hip belt or climbing harness.
+The elevated pockets worked great when wearing a pack with a hip belt or a climbing harness.

-The Beta is a relatively minimalist jacket that has several small comfort features, like a micro-fleece lining on the top of the inside of the zipper to protect the chin.
-There is a similar piece of fabric on the back of the neck.
-This extra material adds comfort and increases longevity by absorbing oil and sweat, reducing the chance of the interior fabric delaminating in an area that gets a lot of wear.
-We love the slightly more athletic fit, which still allows for effective layering without bunching in the underarms.
+The Beta is a relatively minimalist jacket with several small comfort features, like a micro-fleece lining at the top of the zipper just inside to protect the chin.
+There is also a similar piece of fabric on the back of the neck.
+This extra material adds comfort and increases longevity by absorbing oil and sweat, reducing the chance of the interior fabric delaminating in an area known to get a lot of wear.
+We love the slightly more athletic fit, which allows for effective layering without bunching in the underarms.
+Lastly, this option was easier to size and to fit layers underneath than its otherwise higher performing sibling, the Beta SL.

 Weight

-We weighed the Beta at 10.75 ounces — significantly lighter than most full-featured hard shells — yet it doesn't lack overall weather protection compared to most of these heavier models.
-This weight reduction is achieved in several ways: there's no additional ventilation besides simply unzipping the primary front zipper.
-This saves a least a few ounces of materials of zippers and stitching.
-Arc'teryx also uses a 16mm seam, which is the narrowest in our review.
+We weighed the Beta at 11.3 ounces —- lighter than most full-featured hard shells — yet we didn't find it lacked overall weather protection compared to most of these heavier models.
+The lower weight is achieved in several ways.
+First, there's no additional ventilation besides simply unzipping the primary front zipper.
+This saves at least a few ounces in materials, between zippers and stitching.
+Second, Arc'teryx uses a 16mm seam, which is among the narrowest in our review and helps to keep the construction light and tight.

 arc'teryx beta jacket - the beta uses some of the narrowest seam tape of any model, reducing...